centre-for-humanities-computing/literary_sentiment_benchmarking/README.md

 - computes the spearman correlation of chosen models (+precomputed* vader and roberta_xlm_base) with human gold standard ("label") both on the raw and -- [forthcoming] detrended gold standard (see ```utils.py```)

 *Note that the precomputed vader & [roberta_xlm_base](https://huggingface.co/cardiffnlp/twitter-xlm-roberta-base-sentiment) were applied to Google-translated sentences.
-For details, see [our paper here](https://aclanthology.org/2024.wassa-1.15.pdf)
+For details, see [our paper here](https://aclanthology.org/2024.wassa-1.15.pdf) -- these are the baselines to beat.

 ### What it could do [forthcoming]